-Applicants will be notified of their interview status on or before December 15th.
-Interviews will be scheduled in January and all interviews will take place via videoconference with telephone as a back-up.
+Applicants will be notified of their interview status on or before March 9th.
+Interviews will take place via videoconference with telephone as a back-up.
 Each applicant will have the opportunity to interview with members of the Internship Planning Committee, as well as additional UCC staff members, and ask questions that they may have about the program.

 The WFUCC Psychology Internship agrees to abide by the APPIC policy that no person associated with the internship program will solicit, accept, or use any ranking-related information from any intern applicant.
 Internship slot offers will be made through the APPIC National Matching program in compliance with the APPIC policy.
 WFU is an equal opportunity employer and adheres to APPIC’s nondiscrimination policies.

 The WFUCC Psychology Internship also abides by employment guidelines set forth by the larger University.
 Wake Forest University is committed to diversity, inclusion and the spirit of Pro Humanitate.
 In adherence with applicable laws and as provided by University policies, the University prohibits discrimination in its employment practices and its educational programs and activities on the basis of race, color, religion, national origin, sex, age, sexual orientation, gender identity and expression, genetic information, disability and veteran status.
 Applicants are individually evaluated in terms of quality of previous training, practicum experiences, and match of personal goals with the internship goals.